matejgj/psytxt/content/datasets/all/pandora.md

 ## Prediction

-In line with the idea of the reproducible research we provide the folds that we used for our baseline models so all prediction results can be compared.
-We will try to maintain a leadboard.
+In line with the idea of reproducible research, we provide the folds that we used for our baseline models so all prediction results can be compared.
+We will try to maintain a leaderboard.

 These are the performances of our baseline models as described in [paper]({{< ref "https://psy.takelab.fer.hr/publication/gjurkovic-2020-pandora/index.md" >}}).